amrvac/amrvac/doc/methods.md

 ## Maintaining the div B=0 Condition

-In multidimensional MHD the numerical conservation of div B is not guaranteed by the standard TVD or HLL type schemes.
+In multidimensional MHD the numerical conservation of divergence of magnetic field div B is not guaranteed by the standard TVD or HLL type schemes.
 This can lead to inaccuracies as well as instablilities.
-For all the schemes below, you can influence how to compute div B, by setting _typegrad_ and _typediv_, along with _typegradlimiter1_.
+For all the schemes below, you can influence how to compute div B, by setting _typegrad_ and _typediv_, along with _gradient_limiter_.
 This allows to select either a standard central difference evaluation, or one evaluated after the cell-center values have been reconstructed to the cell edges.
+User can select one of the following methods by select **typedivbfix** and related parameters in _mhd_list_ of par file.

-#### Powell's fix: typedivbfix='powel'
+#### Powell fix: typedivbfix='powel'

 For multidimensional MHD calculations the non-conservative form of the [MHD equations](@ref eq_mhd) seems to produce better results than the usual